Explore the latest books of this year!

 3.7

-Dr Alex Hoffman is a legend.
-An American physicist once employed on the Large Hadron Collider in Switzerland, he now uses a revolutionary and highly secret system of computer algorithms to trade on the world's financial markets.
-None of his rivals is sure how he does it, but somehow Hoffman's hedge fund built around the standard measure of market volatility: the VIX or 'Fear Index' - generates astonishing returns for his investors.
-Then, late one night, in his house beside Lake Geneva, an intruder disturbs Hoffman and his wife while they are asleep.
+A chilling contemporary thriller from Robert Harris set in the competitive world of high finance.
+Dr Max Hoffman is a legend.
+A physicist once employed on the Large Hadron Collider, he now uses a revolutionary and highly secret system of computer algorithms to trade on the world's financial markets.
+None of his rivals is sure how he does it, but somehow Hoffman's hedge fund -- built around the standard measure of market volatility: the VIX or "Fear Index" -- generates astonishing returns for his investors.
+Late one night, in his house beside Lake Geneva, an intruder disturbs Hoffman and his wife while they are asleep.
+This terrifying moment is the start of Robert Harris's new novel -- a story just as compelling and timely as his most recent contemporary thriller, The Ghost.
+Over the next 48 hours, as the markets edge towards another great crash, Hoffman's world disintegrates.
+But who is trying to destroy him?

 3.5

-According to her own complex moral calculations, Katie Carr has earned her affair.
-She's a doctor, after all, and doctors are decent people and on top of that, her husband David is the self-styled Angriest Man in Holloway.
-When David suddenly becomes good however, properly, maddeningly, give-away-all-his-money-good, Katie's sums no longer add up and she is forced to ask herself some very hard questions
+• According to her own moral calculations, Katie Carr has earned her affair.
+She's a doctor, and doctors are decent people, and her husband David is the Angriest Man in Holloway.
+When David suddenly becomes good, Katie's sums no longer add up, and she is forced to ask herself some questions

 How to be good